salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

 ## Creating a 3D Surface from a Volume

-To create a surface render from a volume of data (and not from an array of vertices), you first need to identify a series of voxels inside the volume with a similar range of intensities, like bone in a CT scan.
+To create a surface render from a volume of data (as opposed to an array of vertices), you first need to identify a series of voxels inside the volume with a similar range of intensities, like bone in a CT scan.
 You can then create a 3D surface from the outer boundary of those voxels.

 Consider the following volume:

 ![cube sphere](images/cube-sphere.png){ width="450"}
 >Volume render and the corresponding orthogonal slices of a cube with an embedded sphere.
-The volume is a logical array where the sphere comprises `trues` while the rest of cube comprises `falses`.
+The volume is a logical array where voxels making up the sphere are all logical `true` while the rest of the voxels in the volume are all logical `false`.

 ??? abstract "Code to generate above figure"